danielendeg/nugetpackageupdate/specs/De%2DIdentification/Azure-DataFactory-Integration-with-FHIR-De%2DIdentification-Tool.md

 # Scenario
 Our scenario is to enable users access FHIR De-Identification Tool through Azure Data Factory.
 We provide two ways to use Azure Data Factory with De-Id tool, the manual way and the automatic way.
 - If a user is quite familiar with Azure Data Factory, he can set up Data Factory in Azure Portal manually with our CustomActivityProject.
 - Users can create and run an De-Identification Azure Data Factory with a powershell script.
 Users need provide a Data Factory Configuration as the script input and log in with their Azure credentials to authorize automatic resource management.
-Below is an example user configuration file.
+Below is an example of user configuration file.
 ```json
 {
     "dataFactoryName": "[Your data factory name]",